-“Alcoholism is a Family Disease.
-“This means that we are all affected by the substance abuse of a loved one.
-Not only are we affected; we play our OWN part in the continuation and manifestation of the disease.
+Substance abuse by a loved one affects the entire family.
+We also play our OWN part in the continuation and manifestation of the disease.
 Our marriage, our family, is like a mobile.
 Each of us has our own little piece of the delicately balanced structure.
 Every action on any of our parts shakes the mobile.
 Tenuous balance quickly becomes imbalanced, shaken up, disrupted.
 Our role as spouses, children, friends on this mobile is just as powerful as that of the alcoholic’s.

 From Melinda Cook, comes the following advice: